akshathapr23/demo-project/docs/index.md

-# welcome to my proj
+updated proj details and instructions